gXLg/hoverfly-eso/docs/00 - Basic thoughts/README.md

 2) Empty lines or comments get removed
 3) Each line gets lexed and parsed
 4) Line after line, code gets executed

-This aprocah has some advantages: syntax errors occure before some operations are made, code easily gets interpreted multiple times on branching.
+This aproach has some advantages: syntax errors occure before some operations are made, code easily gets interpreted multiple times on branching.